mateoglzc/docs-amazon/readme.md

     - Technical Revision

         This will take place everytime a code module is completed.
 A team consisting of at least 3 or 5 internal members and 1 or 2 external members without surpassing the 6 total members, must meet to perform this revision.
 During it, mostly black box tests are meant to be done, but there is the possibiliy of making white box tests as well.
-For this revision it is necessary to fill out a document.
+For this revision it is necessary to fill out a document defined in the appendix.
 This is extremly important because in order for the component that this module belongs to, it is necessary that every module that takes part of it has passed this revision.

     - Inspection

         This will take place everytime a code component is completed.
 A tema consisting of at least 7 or 14 internal members and 1 or 2 external members without surpassing 15 total members, must meet to perform this revision.
 During it, mostly white box tests are meant to be done, but there is the possibility to performing other high definition tests.
-For this revision it is necessary to fill out a document.
+For this revision it is necessary to fill out a document defined in the appendix.
 This is extremy important because in order to mark as our component completed and deployed it must have passed this revision.

 - #### 19.7 Testing Environment

 - #### 19.8 Testing Results
 - #### 19.9 Conclusions
 - #### 19.10 Appendix